megatron-uk/cyberknight-pce/README.md

 I reccomend running level 1 pass, then 2, then 3, so that the largest amount of automatic matches are made first.
 You should get a good >50% match rating on all of the dialogue strings from the game.

+At this point you'll probably want to hand-edit the patch files to fix up the SNES translations, embed control codes etc, to make it fit the PC-Engine original text.

 ## Applying Patches / Injecting Text